Windows error | DriverFinder - We Make Drivers Work for You

 Since these errors are critical, the blue screen is shown with an indication of the stop error details.
 A stop error code, which can be a code or description is shown to inform the user.
 Further processing is halted to prevent damage or data loss if things were to continue processing.

-Causes for the DRIVER_POWER_STATE_FAILURE error
+Causes for the DRIVER POWER STATE FAILURE error

 So, essentially the error is caused by non-expected behavior from a device driver.
 This can either mean that the hardware itself is causing it, or there is a problem with the driver.